Find Trade Colleges

 The states with the most job growth for Private Detective or Investigator are Utah, Tennessee, and Iowa.
 Watch out if you plan on working in Nebraska, Montana, or Kansas.
 These states have the worst job growth for this type of profession.

-How Much Does a Private Detective or Investigator Make?
+What is the Average Salary of a Private Detective or Investigator

-The salary for Private Detectives and Investigators ranges between about $29,310 and $89,200 a year.
+The typical yearly salary for Private Detectives and Investigators is somewhere between $29,310 and $89,200.

 undefined